Consumer Medicine Information

 alkylating agents (medicines such as chlorambucil, melphalan or cyclophosphamide).

-Both you and your partner should take adequate contraceptive precautions while taking
+time of conception.
+Both you and your partner should take adequate contraceptive precautions

 Do not take this medicine after the expiry date printed on the pack or the packaging